Montenegro Chooses Participant For Eurovision 2018

 On the whole, Montenegro has not done very well in the Eurovision Song Contest.
 Out of the 10 entries the country has sent, having not participated in the years 2010 and 2011, only two have made the final.
 In their non-qualifying years, the closest a contestant has come to making the final was in 2009, when Andrea Demirović came in 11th place.
 For the most part, acts from Montenegro tend to place somewhere in the middle.
 The majority of the songs submitted have been in Montenegrin, although the last two years saw the participants singing in English.

 As for the reception from the Eurovision community regarding Vanja Radovanović being chosen for 2018, fans seem to be split down the middle.
-While many feel Inje is a deep, meaningful ballad which most certainly has a chance at qualifying, others are disappointed that Montenegro would send what they feel is quite a bland entry which will remain in the semi-finals, as with most years.
+While many feel “Inje” is a deep, meaningful ballad, which most certainly has a chance at qualifying, others are disappointed that Montenegro would send what they feel is quite a bland entry.